Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 23:37 Well, I mean, everything fit in there, right?

-23:41 If you search for it, everything that came up had, like if you search for, I don't know, Jupiter, it would have to have Jupiter in it if it came up as a result.
+23:41 If you search for it, everything that came up had, like if you search for, I don't know, Jupyter, it would have to have Jupyter in it if it came up as a result.

-23:49 But for example, if Jupiter was in the title or just like a random, and here's an example Jupyter notebook versus the topic is about Jupyter.
+23:49 But for example, if Jupyter was in the title or just like a random, and here's an example Jupyter notebook versus the topic is about Jupyter.

 23:57 Like they would show up in whatever order they just came back.